epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         :param pushForwardSeconds: if you want the robot to push forward at the end of alignment
         :param reverse: set it =True if the camera is on the back of the robot (not front)
         :param detectionTimeoutSeconds: if no detection within this many seconds, assume the tag is lost
+        :param cameraMinimumFps: what is the minimal number of **detected** frames per second expected from this camera
         """
         super().__init__()
         assert hasattr(camera, "getX"), "camera must have `getX()` to give us the object coordinate (in degrees)"